-Deposit insurance is financed with fees
+Deposit insurance is financed by fees

 The deposit insurance fund is built up by a statutory and risk-differentiated fee that the institutions covered by the deposit insurance scheme pay.
 The fees shall amount annually to a sum corresponding to 0.1 per cent of the institutions' aggregate guaranteed deposits at the end of each year.
-The fund, which is administered by Kammarkollegiet (the Swedish Legal, Financial and Administrative Services Agency) by commission of the Debt Office, amounted as at year-end 2019 to SEK 44.3 billion.
-This corresponds to approximately 2.71 per cent of the guaranteed deposits.
+The fund, which is administered by Kammarkollegiet (the Swedish Legal, Financial and Administrative Services Agency) by commission of the Debt Office, amounted as at year-end 2020 to SEK 46.4 billion.
+This corresponds to approximately 2.68 per cent of the guaranteed deposits.